SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 </pnp:ProvisioningTemplate>
 ```

 You can apply this PnP provisioning template to a site using the PnP Core library or PnP PowerShell.
 We've opted to show the PowerShell approach in this article.
 A first step is installing the PnP PowerShell module as described in https://github.com/SharePoint/PnP-PowerShell.
-Once that's, save the PnP provisioning xml to a file done 2 simple lines of PnP PowerShell are enough to apply the template:
+Once that's done, save the PnP provisioning xml to a file and then 2 simple lines of PnP PowerShell are enough to apply the template:

 ```PowerShell
 Connect-PnPOnline -Url <url_to_your_SharePoint_Online_site>